janessapalmieri/speedtest-data-exfil/README.md

    insmod speedtest-exfil.ko
    ```
 5. Navigate to a Speedtest HTTP server and hit Go
-6. Observe the packets using Wireshark
+6. Observe the packets using Wireshark (receiver script coming soon!)

 <!-- USAGE EXAMPLES -->
 ## Usage